vsoldera/Salsa20-Compiler/README.md

 # Compiler
-Made for the Building Compilers discipline
+Made for the Compilers discipline